jatinchowdhury18/Aphex_Exciter/README.md

 # Implementation
 Implementation is being done using [JUCE](https://github.com/WeAreROLI/JUCE).
-Individual circuit components are each being made as a separate JUCE project, and eventually a full implementation combining all of the subcomponents will be made.
+Individual circuit components are each being made as a separate JUCE project, as well as a full implementation combining all of the subcomponents.

 Circuit schematic: https://i.imgur.com/PT9lUi6.gif